Broad Impact Research Opportunities

 fNIRS Endpoint Investigation

 ACD is making progress to prepare our community for potential clinical trials.
-We have partnered with Drs.
-Laura Baroncelli, Irina Anselm, and Michela Fagiolini to launch a study site in 2024 at Boston Children’s Hospital and Harvard Medical School.
-The study will be investigating the ‘fNIRS’ technology, ‘fNIRS’, and measuring correlations between fNIRS data and cognitive function in CCDS patients.
+Drs.
+Michela Fagiolini, Laura Baroncelli, and Irina Anselm will launch a study site in spring of 2024 at Boston Children’s Hospital and Harvard Medical School.
+ACD is supporting this study by providing equipment, thanks to a generous grant from the Ludwick Family Foundation, distribution of information to the CCDS community, and other caregiver supports.
+The study will be investigating ‘fNIRS’ technology and measuring correlations between fNIRS data and cognitive function in CCDS patients.
 The objective is to determine if fNIRS can function as a non-invasive biomarker for CCDS clinical trials.

 Learn more: Watch the International CCDS Day presentation on fNIRS at Boston Children’s Hospital